devanshu0409/lodestone/README.md

   "reindex") and get a documented, pre-filled template.
 Path autocomplete from the catalog and live index names, field-aware body autocomplete, request history and saved requests (per cluster), a response pane with status/timing, and copy-as-cURL.
+- **Analyze** — a side-by-side analyzer playground: run any analyzer or mapped field against sample text and compare the two token streams (offsets, positions) — the fastest answer to "why doesn't this match?".
+- **Relevance & performance debugging** — one-click `_explain` for any search hit
+  rendered as a readable scoring tree; the console response pane renders `"profile": true` output as a query-execution tree with timings.
+- **Code generation** — generate a Spring Data Elasticsearch entity (`@Document` POJO with typed `@Field`s and nested classes) from any index mapping; copy any console request as cURL or Java (low-level RestClient, Spring Data `StringQuery`, official API client).
+TypeScript and Python generators are on the roadmap.
+- **Fixtures** — generate plausible, seeded test documents inferred from a mapping's field types and names, and bulk-load them into a dev index — no more testing against shared staging.
+- **Auto-update** — installed apps check GitHub releases and update in place.
 - **Themes** — light, dark, and follow-system theme switching from the sidebar.
 - **Guardrails** — per-cluster read-only mode enforced in the main process; destructive actions require confirmation.